opulencephp/Opulence/application/rdev/models/databases/sql/README.md

     1. An array of data containing keys of "host", "username", "password", and "databaseName", which should of course be mapped to the appropriate values.
       * You can optionally specify values for "charset" and "port"
     2. An object that extends the Server class
+      * This is valid only if the configuration is a PHP array

 The following keys are options:
 * "driverOptions"